Narasingam Yoga Narasimha Perumal Temple: Architecture

 The fort around Azhagarkoil is also known as Iranyan Kottai, and even now a stone icon of Lord Yoga Narasimha is found atop its entrance.
 A big icon of Yoga Narasimha, found in the outer prakaram (closed precincts of a temple) of the Azhagarkoil temple, known as "Jwala Narasimhar", is said to be ferocious.
 To pacify Him, regular Thirumanjanam (a bathing ritual) is performed with gingelly oil.
 A hole is found in the ceiling above the icon which is believed to let out the fire emanating from it.

 The foot of the hill, where the Narasimha temple is located is known as Narasingam or Hasthigiri or Gajagiri.
 There one may find the Maha Mandapam, Garuda Mandapam and Mukha Mandapam of the Pandya period.
 The shrine of the Goddess Narasingavalli faces south, at the entrance.
 Inscriptions say that there was also an agraharam for Vedic Brahmins, but there is no trace of it now.
 The temple bustles with activity during the Narasimha Jayanthi festival, and on Masi Maham day, when Sri Kalamega Perumal of Thirumohur visits this place for the Gajendra Moksha festival.
 The temple is unique for its utsava icon of Narasimha in a standing posture with the Sudarsana and Panchajanya in His upper two hands while the left lower hand holds the Gathai (club weapon) and the right is in the Abhaya Hastha posture (blessing pose).

 Inscriptions

 The inscriptions at the temple are in ancient Tamil, Brahmi and Vattezhuthu.
-There are two inscriptions of Srivallabha Pandya (1101-1124 A.D.), which speak about the gifts made to the temple.
-There are also inscriptions of later Pandyas and one of them, belonging to the rule of Sundara Pandya, (1216-1238 A.D.) gives details about his conquest of the Chola country.
+There are two inscriptions of Srivallabha Pandya (1101–1124 CE), which speak about the gifts made to the temple.
+There are also inscriptions of later Pandyas and one of them, belonging to the rule of Sundara Pandya (1216–1238 CE), gives details about his conquest of the Chola country.
 Another inscription says that land gifts were made at Iyakkimangalam village for conducting the festival in the Anaimalai Temple.
 Later inscriptions are mostly incomplete.
 The Yoga Narasimha icon at the temple is six feet high, sculpted on the hill itself.